Projection mapping: History

 Although the term "projection mapping" is relatively new, the technique dates back to the mid-20th century.
-Josef Svoboda, a Czech scenographer, debuted Lanterna Magika at Expo 58, the 1958 Brussels World Fair.
-Lanterna Magika was a live performance that featured singers, dancers, and musicians performing against a backdrop of projected film footage.
+Josef Svoboda, a Czech scenographer, debuted Laterna Magika at Expo 58, the 1958 Brussels World Fair.
+Laterna Magika was a live performance that featured singers, dancers, and musicians performing against a backdrop of projected film footage.
 Günther Schneider-Siemssen was a German set designer, who coined the phrase, "painting with light.
 He used Pani projectors to create large-scale projections for operas.
 In the late 1960s, audiences referred to projection mapping as, "the Madame Leota effect," based on the use of the technique in Disney's Haunted Mansion.
 Disneyland debuted a projection effect in 1969, when they opened their Haunted Mansion attraction, which featured singing three-dimensional busts.
 The singers' faces were filmed on 16mm film and projected onto busts of their faces to make the busts appear animated.
-Another early example of projection mapping was in the 1967 TV movie Magical Mystery Tour during the Blue Jay Way scene, where images were projected onto George Harrison, including a cat's face and a headless male torso with the words "Magical Mystical Boy" written on its chest.
+Another early example of projection mapping was in the 1967 TV movie Magical Mystery Tour during the "Blue Jay Way" scene, where images were projected onto George Harrison, including a cat's face and a headless male torso with the words "Magical Mystical Boy" written on its chest.

 The next record of projection mapping is from 1980, when installation artist Michael Naimark filmed people interacting with objects in a living room and then projected it in the room, creating illusions as if the people interacting with the objects were really there.

 In 1984 the Stephen Sondheim original Broadway production of Sunday in the Park With George, written and directed by James Lapine, was the first known use of projection mapping in a Broadway musical or play.
 It was used at the end of Act II, in the Chromolume #7 special effects sequence designed by Bran Ferren to project geometrically-correct moving cinematic images onto the surface of the 4' diameter sphere topping the Chromolume device.
 Due to the brightness limitations of video projection at the time, the images were projected using 7000w xenon-illuminated 35mm motion picture film (at 48 frames per second).
-The film's images were digitally pre-distorted to map correctly onto the sphere from the high projection angle in the Booth theater.
+The film's images were digitally pre-distorted to map correctly onto the sphere from the high projection angle in the Booth Theater.

 The first time the concept of projection mapping was investigated academically was at the University of North Carolina at Chapel Hill in the late 1990s, where a team led by Ramesh Raskar worked on a project called Office of the Future, to connect offices in different locations by projecting people into an office space as if they were really there.
 By 2001, more artists began using projection mapping in artwork, and groups such as Microsoft began experimenting with it as a means of technological advancement.